 Get the information you need about start dates, tuition & financial aid

-A primary responsibility of many community service workers is to help families by connecting them with needed resources.
-They help families access services providing food, clothing, childcare, healthcare, day care, etc. Many community service workers help their clients navigate the application process for national, provincial, or municipal government aid, housing, and funding benefits.
-By linking individuals with much-needed social services, community service workers help improve quality of life.
+A primary responsibility of many community service mental health workers is to help families by connecting them with needed resources.
+They help families access services providing food, clothing, childcare, healthcare, day care, etc. Many community service mental health workers help their clients navigate the application process for national, provincial, or municipal government aid, housing, and funding benefits.
+By linking individuals with much-needed social services, community service mental health workers help improve quality of life.

 Theory: 43 weeks

 Potential Career Paths After Completing the Program

 Community Service Mental Health Workers can make can make on average $20.74 – $31.19 per hour.

 Candidates must submit a copy of their Secondary School Diploma (OSSD, GED, or better), if this is not available they will be required to pass the Scholastic Level Exam (SLE).

 Candidates must also submit a Vulnerable Sector Clearance, Pre-Admission Medical Report and Immunizations may be required for practicum.